Skip to Main Content

 1976

 New submissions for Spring 2026: Paul Kueffner has been enjoying retirement by accompanying his wife author Susan Hood on her visits to schools in Texas, Arkansas, New York, Massachusetts and Connecticut.
-They plan a tour to Japan in the fall. ✹ Jerre Bryant is retiring from his position as the City Administrator of Westbrook, ME after serving for an impressive 38 years.
+They plan a tour to Japan in the fall. ✹ Jerre Bryant is retiring from his position as the City Administrator of Westbrook, Maine, after serving for an impressive 38 years.

 New submissions for Fall 2025: Lisa Wolman Haber took 2 great trips this year.
 First, Budapest, a Danube River cruise, and Prague, then she took her family to Alaska.
 The highlight was taking a helicopter over Mendenhall Glacier for flightseeing, then dogsledding on the glacier.
 She plans on going to Croatia, Montenegro, Italy, and Greece next year.
 Lisa is still working as luxury travel consultant, running a meetup group for widowed people (with almost 500 members,) serving on the board of her temple, and just took up cake decorating for fun.
 She is loving life in Boca Raton, Fla.